celeritas-project/celeritas/.github/pull_request_template.release.md

 - [ ] Tag the develop branch with ``vX.Y.Z-rc.N`` where N starts with 1, and increment for every time you return to this step due to new pull requests.
 - [ ] Run performance regression tests on Summit, Crusher/Frontier, and an additional machine with debug assertions enabled (e.g., Wildstyle).
 - [ ] Update documentation with release notes from all pull requests newly included in the release.
+- [ ] Check for (and delete if found) code marked as "deprecated: to be removed in vX.Y".
 - [ ] Ensure the code documentation builds with as few warnings as possible in the `doc` workflow on the CI.

 ## Post-merge checklist